e-hengirmen/Huffman-Coding/README.md

     ./Huffman.sh
 ```

-2. After running the script you can use archive command below to compress the file you want:
+2. After running the script, you can use archive command below to compress the file you want:
 ```
     ./archive {{filename}}
 ```
-3. And to decompress the compressed file use the extract command below:
+3. And to decompress the compressed file, use the extract command below:
 ```
     ./extract {{filename}}
 ```